cobbpg/nuflix-studio/README.md

 - [NUFLIX Studio Video demonstration](https://www.youtube.com/watch?v=8amfX50ubeE)
 - [Manual](manual/manual.md)

+Head to the [Releases](https://github.com/cobbpg/nuflix-studio/releases) section for the binaries.

 ## Editor Setup

 The UI is implemented using [UI Toolkit](https://docs.unity3d.com/Documentation/Manual/UIElements.html), and it is set up in such a way that it can be used within the editor without having to press play.
 The window can be opened from the menu via `Window → NUFLIX Studio`, and it's ready to use straight away.
 It is recommended to right click the title of the tab and turn on `UI Toolkit Live Reload`, which will cause the window to pick up any changes to the UI structure immediately.
 The window is defined in `Assets/UI/MainWindow.uxml`.